 As you can see, the all cap words are only used to grab attention, instead of hard selling.
 The best is actually to use title case sentences; where the first letter of each word is capitalized.

+For Example:

 Check Out This New Deal